BoomStarcuc/GeneSegNet/README.md

 <h3 id="code-run-1">Code run</h3>

 If you use the demo training dataset we provided, you can skip this section.
-But if you want to train on your own dataset, you first need to run the preprocessing code to satisfy the dataset structure during training.
+But if you want to train on your own dataset, you first need to run the preprocessing code in ```preprocess``` directory to satisfy the dataset structure during training.

 ```
 python Generate_Image_Label_locationMap.py